Five Ecommerce & Fraud Trends to Expect in 2019

 1. Emerging markets: The eCommerce battleground

 It will be fascinating to see the steps these major eCommerce players take in 2019 to win greater market share in India and beyond.
-The massive payoff of being the first mover to get a foothold in an emerging economy means we’re likely to see companies making acquisitions in eCommerce markets like Indonesia, South Korea, Brazil and Turkey.
+The massive payoff of being the first mover to get a foothold in an emerging economy means we’re likely to see companies making acquisitions in eCommerce markets like Indonesia, South Korea, Brazil, and Turkey.

 2. More consumers will turn to alternative payment methods

 Consumers are increasingly demanding fast, easy, and safe ways to shop and pay.
-Not coincidentally, this shift is happening as millennials surpass baby boomers in population size; according to a 2017 survey, US millennials are 41% more likely to shop via mobile apps than baby boomers, and they expect a seamless mobile payment experience.
+Not coincidentally, this shift is happening as millennials surpass baby boomers in population size; according to a 2017 survey, US millennials are 41% more likely to shop via mobile apps than baby boomers, and they expect a seamless mCommerce experience.

 Offering new payment options requires merchants to update their fraud review practices – fraudsters often test newly launched payment and shopping flows in the hopes of uncovering vulnerabilities and loopholes.
 By analyzing mobile-specific data, and taking into account shopping preferences and fraud patterns unique to mCommerce, retailers can ensure good customers enjoy a streamlined shopping experience while bad actors are blocked.

-3. More automation for a better omni-channel shopping experience
+3. More automation for a better omnichannel shopping experience

-The downside is that automated flows, when done wrong, can impede the customer experience and expose merchants to new fraud threats.
+The downside is that automated flows when done wrong, can impede the customer experience and expose merchants to new fraud threats.
 For example, automating the BOPIS (buy online / pickup in-store) process often means shoppers need only a digital token or code to collect their goods.
 Requiring an ID when consumers pick up their goods could lead to long queues and can sour the shopping experience.
-So, merchants need to be especially careful when reviewing these orders for fraud – otherwise it’s just too easy for fraudsters to use stolen cards for click and collect purchase.
-They should be treated like orders for digital goods such as gift cards – specifically, with an emphasis on data points like IP address and device fingerprints, while ignoring the shipping address.

 4. Merchants will get better acquainted with referral abuse